ysyk2021/how-to-foster-resilience-in-times-of-change-and-uncertainty-in-the-workplace/src/chapter-4-1.md

-# Importance of Building Emotional Intelligence and Self-Awareness for Fostering Resilience

-## Introduction

 In today's rapidly changing and uncertain workplace, fostering resilience has become a necessary skill for individuals and organizations.
 Resilient employees not only adapt well to change but also thrive in challenging situations.
 One crucial aspect of developing resilience is building emotional intelligence (EI) and self-awareness.
 In this chapter, we will explore the significance of EI and self-awareness in fostering resilience and provide practical strategies to enhance these skills.